stephub-gitchmond/mine_all_mine/README.md

   - The diamond goes back in the mine.
 4. **Kidnap:** Your Thugs kidnap another character!
   1. Announce the target character.
   2. Indicate which of your thugs are participating.
-Their total strength must be greater than the total strength of the defending thugs.
+Their total strength must be greater than the total strength of the defending thugs (if the target is a Thug, include them in the defenders total).
   3. Add the target character to your hand.
   4. The attacking Thugs cannot attack or defend until the end of your next turn.
-Turn them sideways to indicate this.
+Indicate this by turning the cards sideways.
+5. **Seduce:** Your Lover seduces a rival character, keeping them "busy" for a turn.
+  - The target must be a Miner or Thug.
+  - You can seduce a character that's paired with a Lover, but only if the attacking Lover is stronger than the defending Lover.
+  - The target cannot be used until the end of its owner's next turn.
+Indicate this by turning the card sideways.
+  - The defending Lover is returned to the owner's hand.

 ## Lovers
 At any point during your turn, you can pair a Lover with a Miner or Thug.
-- both characters must be in your village
+- Both characters must be in your village.
-- neither character can be part of a couple already
+- Neither character can be part of a couple already.
+- A character paired with a Lover gains +1 to its strength.

-A pair cannot be split up, except if one member is kidnapped.
+A pair cannot be split up, except if one member is kidnapped or seduced.